prototypefund/Digital_Bargeld-docs/api-merchant.rst

 The RESTful API
 +++++++++++++++

-The following API are made available by the merchant's backend to the merchant's frontend.
+The following API are made available by the merchant's `backend` to the merchant's `frontend`.

-.. http:get:: /key

-   Issued by the frontend to satisfy the request of the merchant's key coming from the wallet

-   **Success Response**

-   :status 200 OK: The request was successful.

-   The merchant responds with a JSON object containing the following fields:

-   :>json base32 merchant_pub: base32-encoded EdDSA public key of the merchant.

-   **Failure response**

-   :status 404 Not Found: Taler not supported.

 .. http:post:: /contract